Condor Ferries

 10 Best Free Things to do in Guernsey

 Having fun on holiday doesn’t have to be expensive, and in Guernsey you’ll find plenty of free things to do, meaning you can save your money for tax-free shopping or delicious Guernsey food.
-Whatever the time of year, you’ll be able to enjoy the island on a budget and here are a few of our favourite options.
+Whatever the time of year, you’ll be able to enjoy the island on a budget - here are a few of our favourite options.

 Town center church.jpg